GuilhermeFornaciari/GuilhermeFornaciari/README.md

 ## Other skills
    I am a technology enthusiast and, therefore, I have a hobby that consists of exploring different areas of knowledge.
 However, there are two main areas that deeply interest me: web development and robotics.
 I have a lot of fun working with these themes, so much so that I've done several projects.
 Here are some examples of them:
-   NOTE: all reported projects are in this repository, however, for more details, both about me and the projects, visit my website:
+   NOTE: all reported projects are in this repository, however, for more details, about me and the projects, visit my website:
    [Guilherme Fornaciari](LINKAKI)